time-series-machine-learning/tsml-eval/docs/index.rst

 tsml-eval's documentation
 =========================

-``tsml-eval`` is a package containing tools for running experiments with and the e valuation of classification, regression and clustering algorithms.
+``tsml-eval`` is a package containing tools for running experiments with and the evaluation of classification, regression and clustering algorithms.

 .. grid:: 1 2 2 2
     :gutter: 3